Acceptance: How to Improve Teenage Behaviour

 If it is developmental, then a constructive response is to work with them to develop some strategies for helping them get through the phase.
 Help your early teen daughter work out systems to be better organised.
 Talk to your son about avoiding situations where he is likely to make dumb choices.

 Accepting where they are up to in their development can help take the anxiety and emotional intensity out of it for you.
-It also leads you towards constructive responses rather than yelling and negative labeling.
+It also leads you towards constructive responses rather than yelling and negative labelling.

 Don’t Take It All Personally